 If a wrist-mounted wearable were to be used instead this scenario can be completely avoided.
 It will allow for constant use of both hands, removing the unnecessary wear on the employee and reducing the number of times items are dropped.

 By removing the aforementioned process of picking up and putting down the scanner in a pocket or holster you can shave off precious seconds on every package.
-With the number of packages processed every day in a distribution center, this will save a ton of time.
+The number of packages processed every day in a distribution center will save a ton of time.

 The arguments against wearable technology

 The first argument heard against wearables is that they break too easily and therefore are not worth the investment.
 While this can be a problem in a dusty warehouse it’s easily amended by using true rugged wearable technology.
 Look for certified products with an IP durability rating that shows that they can handle both dust and water.

 The second one is the initial investment in acquiring them.
 However, if you look at the long term, this investment is going to end up giving your company an excellent ROI.
 Efficiency saves money.